Monthly Energy Wise Tips

 Monthly Energy Wise Tips are dedicated to bringing you a monthly energy tip to save you energy and money!

-June 2013 EnergyWiseSM Tip:
+December 2013 EnergyWiseSM Tip:

 Perennial Public Power District wants you to get the most energy value for your money.
 It costs far less to save energy than it does to build a new power plant to generate additional power.